Chart Color Schemes

 Fraser Rise - Plumpton features high concentrations of family households, with a higher-than-average median household size

-Family households account for 86.6% of all households, consisting of 55.2% couples with children, 18.5% couples without children, and 12.3% single parent families.
-The remaining 13.4% are non-family households, including lone person households at 12.1% and group households at 1.2%.
-The median household size is 3.2 people, which is larger than the Greater Melbourne average of 3.0.
+Family households account for 86.6% of all households, including 55.2% couples with children, 18.5% couples without children, and 12.3% single parent families.
+Non-family households constitute the remaining 13.4%, with lone person households at 12.1% and group households comprising 1.2%.
+The median household size is 3.2 people, larger than the Greater Melbourne average of 3.0.

 Frequently Asked Questions - Households